mihonapp/website/website/src/privacy/index.md

 ---
 title: Privacy policy
-description: Privacy Policy that explains how Tachiyomi collects, uses, and protects users' personal information.
+description: Privacy Policy that explains how Mihon collects, uses, and protects users' personal information.
 lastUpdated: false
 editLink: false
 ---

 # Privacy policy

-Tachiyomi is an Open Source app.
+Mihon is an Open Source app.
 This SERVICE is provided at no cost and is intended for use as is.

 This page details our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.